Easy Site Maintenance with Server Side Includes (SSI)

 Let's take a look at a simple example to add a copyright notice to your web pages.

-- Now add the following line at the bottom of every page where you want the copyright
+Now add the following line at the bottom of every page where you want the copyright notice to appear:

 A very efficient use of your very valuable time!